GSA/Section508.gov/_pages/acquisition/2023-09-25-buy-accessibility-in-procurement2.md

 ---
 layout: page
 sidenav: true
-permalink: buy/accessibility-in-procurement-pre-solicitation2/
+permalink: buy/accessibility-in-procurement-pre-solicitation-2/
 type: acquisition
 title: 'Accessibility In Procurement II: Solicitation & Post-Solicitation'
 contributors: proctor, gsatts
 description: Accessibility in Procurement guide developed by TTS to ensure accessibility considerations are taken into account when purchasing ICT; including solicitation and post-soliciation activities.
 ---

-## Requests for Quotes (RFQs)/Request for Proposals(RFPs) - “Solicitations”
+## Requests for Quotes (RFQs)/Request for Proposals (RFPs) - “Solicitations”
 When developing a solicitation, there are multiple ways to include Accessibility as an evaluation factor or required item in the vendor’s response.
 In addition to ART, which populates the language for a specific requirement, it is in the Government’s best interest to ensure the vendors understand the specific requirements as it relates to Accessibility.
 Plain Language is also an essential part of Accessibility in the procurement process.

 (Sample Evaluation criteria for Accessibility)[^1]

 ### Solicitation
 GSA has a Solicitation Review Tool ([SRT](https://www.section508.gov/buy/solicitation-review-tool/)) which can be used to aid in this phase of the process.
-With SRT, agencies will have the [information to inform decisions](https://www.section508.gov/buy/solicitation-review-tool/) on which solicitations warrant additional Section 508 requirements, those that warrant amending the solicitations to add requirements before selection decisions are made by the agency.
+With SRT, agencies will have the information to inform decisions on which solicitations warrant additional Section 508 requirements, those that warrant amending the solicitations to add requirements before selection decisions are made by the agency.

 ### Section 508 Language
 TTS has its own Section 508 language, and the acquisition team is advised to ensure it is using the most recent version.
 It may be tailored accordingly.